 1. Zooey Deschanel & Leon Redbone – “Baby, It’s Cold Outside” – Elf

 Frank Loesser wrote the classic “Baby, It’s Cold Outside” to sing with his wife, Lynn Garland, at their housewarming party in New York City.
 It’s become a classic since and this redo with Deschanel’s whispy vocals complementing Redbone’s iconic raspy drawl is perfect in time and place.

 Being placed in Elf also gives this version credit.
 Quirky, sometimes uncomfortable, but altogether with a good heart; the film, Deschanel, and Redbone all unite under these pillars of identity.

-Note: If you’re unfamiliar with Leon Redbone, you have to listen to ”The Sheik of Araby.”
+Note: If you’re unfamiliar with Leon Redbone, you have to listen to ”The Sheik of Araby.

-The great thing about Bing Crosby is that his signature tone and low-end but tight delivery has become synonymous with Christmas, the holidays, and great cheer.
+Bing Crosby’s signature tone, low-end with tight delivery has become synonymous with Christmas, holidays and great cheer.

 1. Danny Elfman – “Kidnap the Sandy Claws” – The Nightmare Before Christmas